-The GSM Commander provides a single 0-10.8V analog input, which can be used to measure incoming voltages from sensor devices or power sources (example: battery banks).
+The GSM Commander provides a single 0-10,8V analog input, which can be used to measure incoming voltages from sensor devices.
 Using an appropriate resistor, one can also connect 4-20mA sources to the GSM Commander.
 (See application note under section 18)